Whitegrove Copse is located to the north of Bracknell, in the parish of Warfield.

 It has probably been wooded since at least 1600 and possibly longer.
 The name may relate to the spring blossoms of hawthorn and crab apple.
 The wood formed an essential part of the Holly Spring Estate infrastructure, providing wood and cover for deer.
 As part of the Holly Spring estate the site was owned in its last few years by the Sheppee family and the copse was part of this self-contained estate.
 It provided cover as a part of pheasant shoots for the estate along with wood for fire logs and pea sticks within the gardens.

 During the 1990s large areas of the land surrounding Whitegrove were developed for housing, and the copse was retained as a public open space and managed by the Parks and Countryside service from 1996.

-- is an Ancient Woodland which is also designated a Local Nature Reserve (LNR) and Local Wildlife Site (LWS) for its high wildlife value.
+- is designated as Ancient Woodland, a Local Nature Reserve and Local Wildlife Site for its high wildlife value

 - has hoggin and narrow wooden board bridges which form a ‘figure of 8’ route around the copse